RelNucAs/MuEOSLibrary/README.md

 ## Preliminary steps
   - Place the HDF5 file containing the baryonic EOS table (must be PyCompOSE output, see description above about baryonic EOS) in the `eos_table/baryons/`  folder.
-  - To compute the leptonic EOS through table interpolation, first generate the lepton EOS tables by running **`make lep_table`** in the parent directory.
+  - To compute the leptonic EOS through table interpolation, first generate the lepton EOS tables by compiling and running the **`lep_table`** with CMake.

 ## EOS class
-The general-purpose EOS of dense matter is implemented through the C++ class named **`EOS_assembled`**, whose definition can be found in `src/eos_species/eos_assembled.cpp`
+The general-purpose EOS of dense matter is implemented through the C++ class named **`MuEOSClass`**, whose definition can be found in `src/eos_species/eos_species.cpp`

-The class can be initalized by calling the constrctor `EOS_assembled(const int id_eos, const bool el_flag, const bool mu_flag, std::string BarTableName)`, where `id_eos` is an index determining the way in which the leptonic EOS is computed (0: table interpolation, 1: on-the-fly calculation, see description above), `el_flag` (`mu_flag`) ia a boolean variable that can be set to switch on/off the inclusion of electrons (muons) and `BarTableName` is the name of the baryonic EOS table.
+The class can be initalized by calling the constrctor `MuEOSClass(const int id_eos, const bool mu_flag, std::string BarTableName)`, where `id_eos` is an index determining the way in which the leptonic EOS is computed (0: direct table interpolation, 1: eta interpolation, 2: on-the-fly calculation, see description above), `mu_flag` ia a boolean variable that can be set to switch on/off the inclusion of muons and `BarTableName` is the name of the baryonic EOS table.

-The EOS output is computed by calling the class member function `FullEOSOutput EOS_assembled::compute_full_EOS(double nb, double T, double *Y)`.<br>
+The EOS output is computed by calling the class member function `EOSstruct MuEOSClass::compute_full_EOS(double nb, double T, double *Y)`.<br>
 The input parameters are the following:
 ```c++
   - double nb               // Baryon number density [fm-3]